 HTTP Settings enabled To configure the broker to accept HTTP connections, set to true.
 Default: true host Specify the host name of IP address where the broker runs.
-Default is 0.0.0.0, which means that if the host has multiple IP addresses, the C Broker accepts connections on all of them.

-HTTP Settings port Specify the port on which the broker accepts HTTP connections.
+Default is 0.0.0.0, which means that if the host has multiple IP addresses, the C Broker accepts connections on all of them. port Specify the port on which the broker accepts HTTP connections.
 Default is 8100.
 HTTPS Settings enabled To configure the broker to accept HTTPS connections, set to true.
+Default: true

-Default: true host Specify the host name of IP address where the broker runs.
-Default is 0.0.0.0, which means that if the host has multiple IP addresses, the C Broker accepts connections on all of them. port Specify the port on which the broker accepts HTTPS connections.
+HTTP Settings host pecify the host name of IP address where the broker runs.
+Default is 0.0.0.0, which leans that if the host has multiple IP addresses, the C Broker accepts connections on I of them. port Specify the port on which the broker accepts HTTPS connections.
 Default is 8463. certName Certificate file name (.pem file).
 Put certificate files in a subdirectory named "certs," under the directory where the C Broker is running. certKeyName Key file name (.pem file).
 Put key files in a subdirectory named "certs," under the directory where the C Broker is running.
 Other settings log_level Specifies the logging verbosity.
 Valid values are fatal, error, warn, info and debug.
 Default is info. allowAllLinks Specifies whether the C Broker accepts connections from all DSLinks or only previously-registered ones. maxQueue The maximum number of messages from DSLinks that remain queued when the requestor has specified the qos 1 or qos 3 options.
 The qos ("quality of service") settings control how the broker caches incoming data to handle disparities between the responsiveness of requestors and that of responders.) defaultPermission Specifies the permissions to be assigned to DSLinks that do not have any permissions configured for their associated user.
 Valid permissions, from least to most restrictive, are config, write, read, list, and none.
-For more information: https://github.com/IOT-DSA/docs/wiki/DSA-Permission-Model path The directory that the C Broker uses for working storage for qos queue data, incoming data values, and other data that it must store locally.
+(More information) path The directory that the C Broker uses for working storage for qos queue data, incoming data values, and other data that it must store locally.